-No, is the answer—or—not at all.
+No is the answer or not at all.
 After a week I noticed lots of positive things going on too.
-Spring had arrived in London and, thanks to the extra time we were spending in the local park, my son’s excitement for the natural world amplified.
+Spring arrived in London and, thanks to the extra time we were spending in the local park, my son’s excitement for the natural world amplified.
 We created landscapes from sticks and leaves and tree roots.
 I stopped thinking about what my son was prohibited from learning, or doing, and began thinking about what he was learning or doing instead.

 Sand, mud, tea, and giggling under blankets….
 It hardly feels like the worst thing.
 I’m not underestimating or ignoring the obvious collective trauma of COVID-19, nor the huge pressure parents are under and the hike in anxiety in many children.
-I am simply acknowledging what I have found, which is that this extra space and time has brought some positives — beautiful bonding days between my little son and me.
+I simply acknowledge what I found, which is that this extra space and time brought some positives—beautiful bonding days between my little son and me.

-I am also noticing what he has taught me: to look beyond the limitations and notice opportunities.
+I also noticed what he taught me: to look beyond the limitations and notice opportunities.
 The playground may be closed (he seems to have long forgotten about it now) but the tiny stretch of sand next to his favorite tree isn’t closed.
-Hugs aren’t closed, hot chocolate isn’t closed and mommy’s study, a place stuffed full of exciting stationery, which he loves, isn’t closed either.
+Hot chocolate isn’t closed and mommy’s study, a place stuffed full of exciting stationery he loves, isn’t closed either.

 I can’t pretend it’s all idyllic.
-Nor that we have not watched excessive amounts of television, in between games.
-And I have frequently been interrupted from piercing spider’s webs or digging sand by a fearful thought about the future, or the side-view of a facemask.
+I frequently am interrupted from piercing spider’s webs or digging sand by a fearful thought about the future, or the side-view of a facemask.
 There is no avoiding the tragic reality of this pandemic, yet we can hold such reality more easily when set alongside the glorious simplicity of childhood play.
 To put it another way: the simple stuff (my son and being his parent) is very simple, and the complex stuff (the pandemic and the world’s future) so very complex.
 It is a question of being with both and choosing, moment to moment, where to place focus.